 Not only do you have to figure out the right shade – which is a struggle in its own right – you have to choose the best formula, finish, coverage, and ingredients for your skin type and concerns.
 When you consider just how many foundation makeup products are available, finding the right base can feel like finding a needle in a haystack.

-If you’re on the hunt for the perfect foundation makeup, our top recommendations are in the matrix above.
+If you’re on the hunt for the perfect foundation makeup, our top recommendations are in the product list above.
 If you want general advice on choosing foundation makeup, our shopping guide is full of helpful tips.

 Foundation makeup is the base for your makeup look.
 Because it’s applied to your entire face in a shade that matches your skin, it evens out your skin tone and minimizes any discoloration.
 Depending on its texture, foundation makeup can even smooth out your skin by filling in pores and fine lines.